gkashin/eQueue/README.md

 # eQueue
-Application for easy creation, booking and management of queues online!
+Application for easy Creation, Booking and Management of Queues online!

 ## Sneak Peek
 ### For Queue Organizers